Paritybitz/Paritybitz/README.md

 ## Hi there 👋

 - 🔭 My current focus is on Computer Vision!
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with a CV-based Fitness App!
-- 💬 Ask me about ...
-- ⚡ Excited about ...
+- ⚡ Excited about exploring front-end development

 <br>
 <br>